LouisMazel/maz-ui-3/packages/docs/docs/guide/colors.md

 ---
 title: Basic colors
-description: MazBtn is a stand-alone component replaces the standard html button with a beautiful design system.
-Many options like colors, sizes, disabled state, loading state, includes icons.
-Support of router-link and nuxt-link
+description: List of basic colors of maz-ui
 ---

 # Basic Colors

-> If you want to change colors, follow instruction on [theme guide](/guide/theme.md)
+> If you want to change colors, follow instructions on [theme guide](/guide/theme.md)

 ## Primary